GraphQLGuide/book/text/type-system/directives.md

+---
+title: Directives
+description: Schema directives define the directives that can be used in query documents
+---

 # Directives

 We talked about the query side of [directives](http://spec.graphql.org/draft/#sec-Type-System.Directives) in [Chapter 2: Directives](../query-language/#directives).
 Directives are declared in the schema.
 A directive definition includes its name, any arguments, on what types of locations it can be used, and whether it’s repeatable (used multiple times on the same location):